Step back in time and experience the history of the world through the lens of a camera.

 Students & Senior Citizens (65+)

-Combining the Lincoln in Pittsburgh exhibit and the Photo Antiquities Museum is by Appointment Only Admission $15.00
+Combining “The Golden Age of Flying” exhibit and the Photo Antiquities Museum is by Appointment Only - Admission $15.00

-Please, ALWAYS call ahead to confirm our availability.
+Please, ALWAYS call ahead to confirm our availability for this particular tour.